 There was a time when asbestos was considered an excellent construction material for its strengthening and insulation abilities.
 Unfortunately, when asbestos becomes airborne it is a health hazard and its presence in homes, businesses, schools, and other structures is a serious threat.
-At OnSite Solutions, we specialize in asbestos removal.
+At VersaPro, we specialize in asbestos removal.
 If you suspect you have an asbestos problem, contact us first – do not try to remove the materials yourself.

 The Dangers of Asbestos